Learn by Doing" educational programs, field trips can provide essential, real life

 staff, student and teaching assistants), Identified University Volunteers.

-- Participants' and Employees': parents, partners, spouses, siblings, children who
+- Participants' and Employees': parents, partners, spouses, siblings, children who are

-participate in University field trips.
+in University field trips.

 Planning and preparation are essential components of field activities and the management